billkarsh/SpikeGLX/Markdown/UserManual.md

 * `Edit Channel On/Off...`: Shows editor for changing which channels are turned off (available only if recording currently disabled).
 The current ShankMap is updated to reflect your changes.

->*Note: In the Configuration dialog ChanMap Editor you can order the graphs according to the extant ShankMap before the run starts.
-This is **not** changed even if we dynamically alter the ShankMap in these R-click actions.*

 ### Other Graph Window Features